RobertFranz415/VolunteerHub/wireframing.md

 # Wireframing

-We started with basic wireframing to get an initial draft of a UI for our website out:
+After conducting our user reserach, we began by creating basic wireframes of the UI for our website that we thought would appropriately fulfill the needs of our prospective users.

 ## Home Page
 ![Wireframe 1](https://user-images.githubusercontent.com/6775270/169416626-0cbc4822-cd12-4efe-aec7-a02990742881.jpg)